4.96 from 22 votes

 Why you’ll love this recipe

-You’ll only need five ingredients for this tasty lemon drizzle cake!
+• Few ingredients: You’ll only need five ingredients for this moist lemon cake!
 If you don’t already have the ingredients in your kitchen, they’re easily found at the local grocery store.
+For another easy dessert, make sure to try my Easy Nutella Puff Pastry.

 Ingredients for lemon cake laid out on a pale blue background and labelled.

-Butter or margarine will work well for this lemon drizzle cake.
+• Butter: Butter or margarine will work well for this lemon drizzle cake.
 You can also use vegan butter if you have any dairy sensitivities or allergens.
+You could use it to make these Chocolate Protein Muffins too for a healthy option!

-I prefer using caster sugar over granulated sugar for this lemon cake recipe.
+• Caster sugar: I prefer using caster sugar over granulated sugar for this lemon cake recipe.
 It incorporates more easily, so you won’t have a grainy batter or cake.
+The same is true for these Simple & Easy Brownies.

 Love lemon recipes?
-How about you try this Lemon and Thyme Chicken Tray Bake.
+How about you try this Lemon and Thyme Chicken Tray Bake, Greek Yogurt Chicken Marinade with Lemon and Shallot, and The Easiest Oven Baked Fish Recipe (Perfectly Juicy)?

 Side shot of baked cake topped with lemon ring and with lemon and lemon wedges and a bottle of milk in the background.